unpham/ADS-506-Time-Series-Project/README.md

 1. Clone the repository to your local machine.

-2. Open a command line interface and navigate to the directory of the API folder within the cloned repository.
+2. Open a command line interface and navigate to the directory the cloned repository.

 3. Ensure that all dependencies are installed.
-The following dependencies are required if not use `pip install fastapi pickle Jinja2 uvicorn`
+The following dependencies are required.

 4. Run the following command to start the local server: `uvicorn main:app --reload`
 5. Once the server is running, open your web browser and enter the following URL: http://127.0.0.1:8000